Annette S. Lee

-Annette S. Lee is an American astrophysicist and professional artist.
+Annette S. Lee is a Native American astrophysicist and professional artist.
 Lee is the director of Native Skywatchers, a program created to record, map, and share Indigenous star knowledge.
 She is mixed-race Lakota and works with Ojibwe, Dakota and Lakota communities to preserve those cultures' astronomical and ecological knowledge.

 Background and education

 Lee is mixed-race Lakota from the Wanbli Luta (Red Eagle) family and is closely associated with Ojibwe communities in Minnesota.
 Lee is married to fellow artist and Native Skywatcher member, William Wilson.

 Lee has two bachelor's degrees, one from the University of California, Berkeley in Applied Mathematics (1992) and another from the University of Illinois at Urbana–Champaign in Art (1998).
 She went on to earn two master's degrees, a Master of Fine Arts from Yale University in 2000, with a focus on painting, and a Master of Science in Astrophysics from Washington University in 2008.
 She earned her Ph.D. in physics and astronomy at the University of Western Cape in 2020.